-- o Gather feedback from department and others who met candidates.
-See Appendix E for sample rubrics or request samples from the Dean of Faculty (acrossman@jjay.cuny.edu). - o Search committee ranks candidates in order of choice. - o Discuss the selected finalist with the Provost and come to agreement about who will receive an offer. - o Chair calls top choice and lets them know the Provost will be calling to make an offer - o The Provost will make the formal offer, subject to the approval of the President, and will negotiate the salary.
-Notify the Provost if the candidate is weighing a competing offer. - o The Provost will invite the finalist to submit a start-up proposal via email.
-In determining the start- up package, the Provost will consult with the department as necessary. - o Chair keeps channels of communication open with the short list of finalists until an offer is accepted and an appointment letter signed. - o Chair calls all those who interviewed and lets them know we will not make them an offer. - o Chair follows up on reimbursements for travel of all finalists.
+- Gather feedback from department and others who met candidates.
+See Appendix D for sample rubrics or request samples from the Interim Dean of Faculty (acrossman@jjay.cuny.edu). - Search committee ranks candidates in order of choice. - Discuss the selected finalist with the Provost and come to agreement about who will receive an offer. - Chair calls top choice and lets them know the Provost will be calling to make an offer. - The Provost will make the formal offer, subject to the approval of the President, and will negotiate the salary.
+Notify the Provost if the candidate is weighing a competing offer. - The Provost will invite the finalist to submit a start-up proposal via email.
+In determining the start-up package, the Provost will consult with the department as necessary. - Chair keeps channels of communication open with the short list of finalists until an offer is accepted and an appointment letter signed. - Chair calls all those who interviewed and lets them know we will not make them an offer. - Chair follows up on reimbursements for travel of all finalists.